Infographics are on the rise. This is the beginning of the era of infographics and data visualizations.

 - Easy to share

 The adoption of infographics in the digital medium began in early 21st century.
-As we thread into the millennium, the key practices in creating infographics for a variety of products and games had been used in Adobe Flash-based animations on the Internet (source: http://en.wikipedia.org/wiki/Infographic).
-And had, since then, crept into digital media (especially TV and Internet) and classroom covering from political campaigns, religious denominations for religious education, journalism for news stories, businesses to communicate and attract potential customers, and many others.
+As we thread into the millennium, the key practices in creating infographics for a variety of products and games had been used in Adobe Flash-based animations on the Internet (source: Wikipedia).
+Since then it has crept into digital media (especially TV and Internet) and classrooms and covering topics like politics, religion, journalism, business, and many others.

 Infographics are bound to gain explosive adoptions for years to come.
 Here are some interesting findings and statistics on the growth of infographics to get you started on realizing the power of infographics.